atesta33/CPS490Practice/Sprint0.md

 The Actor in this Use Case is a New Customer.
 This use Case allows the New Customer to be able to register as a user and become a Registered Customer.
 For this use case the New Customer will Access the Website which will take them to the Home Page.
 From the Home Page they will Click on Become a Customer which will bring them to the Sign in Page.
 Then the New Customer will enter the required information to become a Registered Customer and the system will return this as a logged in User

+Use Case 2: Customer Log In

+The Actor in this Use Case will be a Registered Customer.
+This Use case allows a Registered Customer to log into their account.
+The Registered Customer will go onto the website which will bring them to the HomePage.
+Then